® Things career powersports mechanics know that user forum "experts" do not

 7. Realize ethanol does not harm rubber carb parts, cause corrosion, or cause leanness

-8. Don't believe individual air filters change engine performance by altering CV carburetor slide movement
+8. Don't believe individual air filters change engine performance by altering CV carburetor slide movement--that's a myth

 9. Don't insist a computer is better than a wiring harness